How does a levain make bread rise?

 It’s best to get used to baking bread by mastering one levain at first.

-Preferably yeast as its a lot easier to learn all of the techniques of a baker at first without the variables of catching pre-ferments or sourdoughs at the optimum time as well.
+Preferably fresh or active dried yeast is the best way to get started in bread baking.
+Its a lot easier to learn all of the techniques of baking bread without the variables of pre-ferments and sourdoughs on top.

 Can you add too much levain to your bread dough recipe?